 At the 2018 Independent Educational Consultant Association conference, Dr. Jean M. Twenge presented her findings that were published in her book, iGen, Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy-and Completely Unprepared for Adulthood.
 The statistics she shares are remarkable and concerning.
 We all have read similar research.
 Just recently, one of our boarding school colleagues led an excellent, similarly themed workshop at the annual TABS conference.
 Obviously, this topic is “front of mind” with educators right now.

 To promote a positive culture and our health as a community, we have placed thoughtful limitations on technology use: during the academic day and study hall the use of cell phones is limited and gaming is blocked, the internet is shut off at lights out, inappropriate websites are prohibited on our server, and we use AI to scan email to prevent phishing attacks.
-While not perfect, all of these tools combined create a culture of intentional thoughtfulness in regards to technology use.
+While not perfect, all these tools combined create a culture of intentional thoughtfulness regarding technology use.

 Our goal at Salisbury is to re-define the term “connectivity” to include the most important human of elements, peers and mentors.